|Nutrition Facts (per serving)|

 - Just in case, wrap a towel around the bottom of the glass and shaker to catch any splashes.

 - Alternatively, pour everything into your cocktail shaker, give it a couple shakes, then pour it all into the glass.

-- Half and half is a great choice for cream cocktails served on the rocks because it's neither too thick or too thin.
+- Half-and-half is a great choice for cream cocktails served on the rocks because it's neither too thick nor too thin.
 If you like, use milk or cream instead.
 Dairy alternatives, such as almond, rice, or soy milk can work as well.

 - A drink like this does not require the best liquor to taste good because of the cream's heavy flavor.
 You can save a little money by pouring a good budget-friendly vodka or tequila.